-This recipe calls for lamb filets which you may not find at your local supermarket but I've seen them at Wegmans and some other speciality markets.
-If you have a local butcher, he/she should be able to get them for you.
+This recipe calls for lamb filets, which you may not find at your local supermarket, but I've seen them at Wegmans and some other specialty markets.
+If you have a local butcher, they should be able to get them for you.

 Chef Braux tells you how to prepare sautéed spinach and spring vegetables to serve with the lamb - perfect for this time of year.

 - Using a cast iron enamel cast iron roaster with a lid like Le Creuset or a Dutch oven, melt the butter in the olive oil.

 - Salt and pepper the lamb fillets.
 Sauté them for 2 minutes on each side.

 - Add the thyme, cover the pot and continue to cook for another 3-4 minutes.